 I think my degrees in art history and cultural studies make me qualified to be the "curator" of a collection of cosmetics with unique designs and packaging as well as cultural significance.
 My goal is to have people see makeup items and application beyond their utilitarian purpose, to learn about the art, design, and history behind them.
 What Valerie Steele did for fashion, I want to do for makeup: make it a legitimate field of study and ensure there's a place for it in museums and academia.
 I am committed to preserving the history of cosmetics, telling the story of makeup and its impact on society through objects, styles and ads.
-Specialties include '90s/Y2k makeup and the link between fine art, art history and makeup.
+Specialties include '90s/Y2k makeup and the overlap between fine art, art history and makeup.
 Above all, I strive for for the Museum to be an agent of change within the cosmetics industry and beyond through analyzing both makeup history and contemporary beauty culture.

 The Advisory Committee has been around since the Museum's earliest days, although some of the members have been changed.
 It consists mostly of Babos, but since they get distracted by talking about cookies instead of new acquisitions, Jeero is there to keep them on task.
 Original Babo (a.k.a. the Grand Poobah since he was the first Babo hired by the Museum) serves as Committee Chair.

 There's nothing stealthier than a ninja, and Secret Mission Babo can move objects out of storage to the display shelves and back like nobody's business.
 Sometimes he can't figure out where he is if he ends up on a solid black background (like a black shirt) but usually he's pretty sharp.

 Since he is the same color as many Apple products and about the size of an iPhone (he's mini!) we figured he might know what he's doing in terms of the latest blog technology and social media.
 Okay, so his only technological skill is how to look up cookie recipes online, but maybe eventually he'll get better.